In this second tutorial, we will build the letter M in the style of a folding ribbon using Adobe Illustrator

 Are you interested in becoming a Graphic Designer or Illustrator?

-Join 10,000+ creatives and subscribe to our FREE Graphic Design Survival Kit newsletter.
+Join 10,000+ creatives and subscribe to our FREE Graphic Design Survival Kit mini-course.

 You’re definitely going to want to check out the video for the next part as Martin shows you how to use additional elements to create the realistic ribbon folds.
 Setting up folds and corners is quite fiddly, but the benefit of working non-destructively is you can go back and make changes at any time.
 Follow along with Martin to get a great understanding of how to turn sharp corners into smooth folds.